SPARC-FAIR-Codeathon/aqua/Documentation/Documentation.md

   </img>
 </p>

-# Analysis of the existing SPARC search portal
+# :chart_with_upwards_trend: Analysis of the existing SPARC search portal

 **1.** Limited search feature of the SPARC Portal:
    It does not recognize nearby words (in case of **typos**).
 As an example, if we type "rattis" (typo) instead of "rattus", it does not recognize it or give any suggestion (Fig 1).